john-k-walton/Prologue-Oscillators/README.md

 * Granular - simulation of formants and filtered waveforms through the manipulation of segments of sine waves.
 * Additive - modulate a mixture of harmonically related sine waves.
 * Wavetables - explore many collections of 32 waveforms arranged in 4 x 8 wavecycle arrays; Plaits, Braids, ShapeShifter.
-* Swarm - a swarm of 8 enveloped saw waves.
+* Swarm - a swarm of 8 enveloped saw waves [NEW].
-* Noise - a variable-clock white noise processed by resonant filter
+* Noise - a variable-clock white noise processed by resonant filter [NEW].
-* Particles - dust noise processed by networks of all-pass or bandpass filters.
+* Particles - dust noise processed by networks of all-pass or bandpass filters [NEW].
-* Modal - vibrating material physical model; bells, wood blocks, metal bars.
+* Modal - vibrating material physical model; bells, wood blocks, metal bars [NEW].
 * Strings - Karpus Strong vibrating string physical model; guitars, plucks, plinks, and a whole lot more.
-* Bass Drum - behavioral simulation of circuits of classic Bass Drum
+* Bass Drum - behavioral simulation of circuits of classic Bass Drum [NEW].
-* Snare - behavioral simulation of snare drum circuit.
+* Snare - behavioral simulation of snare drum circuit [NEW].
-* Hi Hat - behavior model of hi hat circuit.
+* Hi Hat - behavior model of hi hat circuit [NEW].

 Taken together it's a complete laboratory of sonic creation, exploration, and surprise!
 And while each model is interesting in and of itself, where this collection of techniques really accels, is in layering different synthesis methods.
 Then  slathering it all with analog VCO's, VCF, and Prologue effects!